jruesga/timeline-chart-view/README.md

     tlc:tlcGraphMode="tlcBarsStack"/>
 ```

-After that, just obtain the reference as any other android view and start observing a cursor which contains the next fields (in this order): a long with the timestamp and one or more doubles values (one for every serie to represent int the graph).
+After that, just obtain the reference as any other android view and pass a cursor to let the library to start observing it.
+The cursor must contains the next fields (in this order): a long with the timestamp and one or more doubles values (one for every serie to represent int the graph).
 ```java
 Cursor cursor = ...
 TimelineChartView mGraph = (TimelineChartView) findViewById(R.id.graph);